OpenRefine/openrefine.org/_posts/2020-02-20- 2020-survey-results.md

 * Named-Entity Recognition - by Ruben Verborgh (Free Your Metadata) - 13.9%
 * History tools, cross cell tools, pivot tool and scatterplot tool using D3 - by VIB-BITS - 10.9%

 The DBpedia extension has not been updated for seven years, but its usage grew from 5.7% two years ago to 10.9% in 2020.
-The user is not linked to any particular community (6 librarians, 3 for-profits, 2 archivists, and one for cultural heritage, data scientist, researcher and wikidata contributor).
+The usage of DBpedia is not linked to any particular community (6 librarians, 3 for-profits, 2 archivists, and one for cultural heritage, data scientist, researcher and wikidata contributor).
 Any explanation is welcome!

 <a href="https://raw.github.com/OpenRefine/openrefine.github.com/master/images/2020survey/5.png"><img src="https://raw.githubusercontent.com/OpenRefine/openrefine.github.com/master/images/2020survey/5.png" class="inset" /></a>